Internal links connect content in different pages on your website or domain.

 Internal Link Options

-You can format your internal links (e.g. you can italicize your link, make it bold, change the link color, etc …) using the format buttons in your WordPress visual editor menu (< there’s that internal link again! :)) …
+If you want, you can also format your internal links (e.g. make the link bold, italicized, change the link color, etc …) using the format buttons in your WordPress visual editor menu (< there’s that internal link again! :)) …

-(You can format your links if you want to catch your readers’ attention)
+(You can format links if you want readers to notice them)

-No tutorial on adding links to content would be complete without showing you how to remove any links that you no longer want, so let’s take care of this topic right now.
+No tutorial on adding content links would be complete without showing you how to delete links that you no longer want, so let’s take care of this topic right now.

-To remove a hyperlink from your posts or pages, just click anywhere on the link and then click either the little cross icon on the link editor floating box or the ‘Remove link’ button on the editor menu as shown below
+To remove a link from your content, just click anywhere on the link and then click either the ’remove’ icon on the link editor floating bar or the ‘Remove link’ feature on the WordPress content editor menu as shown below

-So far, we have looked at how to create internal links to content manually using the built-in WordPress link feature.
+So far, we have looked at how to create links to content in WordPress manually using the built-in feature.

-Are there WordPress plugins that can do this task?
+Are there any plugins for WordPress that can do this work?

-Yes, there are!
-As we explain here, there are plugins for everything.
-And if you can’t find a plugin that does what you are looking for, one can be created for you.
+Yes … Of course!
+As we explain in this article, there are plugins that can do almost everything you can imagine.
+And if you cannot find a plugin that does what you are looking for, one can be created for you.

-Also, depending on the type of WordPress theme used on your site, you can get additional SEO benefits from internal linking features such as:
+Also, depending on the kind of plugins and themes installed on your website, you can benefit from additional internal linking features such as:

 - Using Breadcrumbs